mimiframework/Mimi.jl/docs/src/userguide.md

 ### Parameter connections between different length components

 As mentioned above, it is possible for some components to start later or end sooner than the full length of the model.
-This presents potential complications when it comes to connecting their parameters.
+This presents potential complications when for connecting their parameters.
 If you are setting the parameters to external values, then the provided values just need to be the right size for that component's parameter.
 If you are making an internal connection, this can happen in one of two ways:

 1. A shorter component is connected to a longer component.
 In this case, nothing additional needs to happen.
 The shorter component will pick up the correct values it needs from the longer component.
 2. A longer component is connected to a shorter component.
 In this case, the shorter component will not have enough values to supply to the longer component.
 In order to make this connection, the user must also provide an array of backup data for the parameter to default to when the shorter component does not have values to give.
 Do this in the following way: